kraftb/Arduino-Synth/README.md

 me improve.
 The script works for simple MIDI files and it will output a complete Arduino sketch to stdout.

-Many MIDI files also feature a drum track.
+Many MIDI files also features a drum track.
 Those tracks won't sound very nice when combined with the music tracks.
 So you will have to experiment a little bit and eventually remove one or another track from the final "SYNTH\_TRACK" array which gets passed to the "play" method.

+TODO: I do not have the "midi.php" script at hand.
+Hopefully I do not forget to upload it soon!!

 Alternatives
 ------------